-As part of Aim 2, CPHSS will lead a national phone survey of state and county tobacco control programs focusing on POS policy activities and implementation capacity.
-This survey is an important component of the overall study because it establishes a national monitoring system for POS policy activities.
-CPHSS will also conduct case studies in states and communities implementing innovative POS policies.
+As part of Aim 2, CPHSS will lead a national phone survey of state and county tobacco control programs focusing on retail environment policy activities and implementation capacity.
+This survey is an important component of the overall study because it establishes a national monitoring system for retail environment policy activities.
+CPHSS will also conduct case studies in states and communities implementing innovative retail environment policies.

-Project results will be disseminated to policymakers and will identify strategies for states and communities to more effectively implement and regulate point of sale policies.
+Project results will be disseminated to policymakers and will identify strategies for states and communities to more effectively implement and regulate retail environment policies.
+See ASPiRE Products